 Jonathan Garnier reveals the secrets of authentic carbonara pasta

-Why are Carbonara so loved?
+Why are Carbonara so appreciated?

 What ingredients are essential for making Carbonara?